 Vivian Schrader, PhD, RN, CNE

-Professor and Chair, RN-BS, AGNP, and DNP Programs
+Professor and Associate Director, RN-BS, AGNP, and DNP Programs

 The online RN-BS curriculum provides you with a wide range of competencies while providing an academic foundation for pursuing advanced nursing degrees.
 In addition, innovative lab courses allow you to engage in meaningful project-based clinicals that positively impact your community and workplace.